 Restoring Your Driving Privilege in Michigan

 If you have your license revoked after multiple DUI/OWI convictions or other offenses, it is possible to regain your driving privileges.
-In order to restore your driving privileges, you will need to request a hearing with the Michigan DAAD (Driver Assessment and Appeal Division).
+In order to restore your driving privileges, you will need to request a hearing with the Michigan Office of Hearings and Administrative Oversight, formerly the Administrative Hearings Section (AHS).
 Working with a DL lawyer during the restoration process could help you be successful, even on a first attempt, and Grabel & Associates is available 24/7 to begin working with you in your uniquely important case.

 Win Your Driver’s License Back